Kadeko/VRCBreeze/README.md

 - Modular Avatar merges Expression Menu & Parameters into your Avatar during publishing.

-- Most important feature: It is Non-Destructive, meaning it will never change your Avatar in Unity until publishing!
+- Most important feature: It is Non-Destructive, meaning it will never overwrite your Avatar in Unity before & after publishing!

 ## **Known Issues:**

-- None!
-Previous issues have been fixed in Version 1.3.0!
+- D4rkpl4y3r's Avatar Optimizer may cause some issues with the moving bones!
+   - Try disabling "Optimize FX Layer" option or entire tool, if possible.